edificeio/infra-front/README.md

 infra-front is the Open Digital Education (ODE) frontend framework.
 It is wriiten in typescript and it provides features and components to build and run ODE applications :

-- angularJS bootstrap and (light) abstraction (Model, Controllers and Direcctives injection)
+- angularJS bootstrap and (light) abstraction (Model, Controllers and Directives injection)
 - portal theming (skin, assets overriding, SASS extensions for applications ...)
 - widgets management
 - sniplets management (sniplets are small and dynamic pieces of UI useful to mix contents from different applications)